 About the project

-The project platform “#Zahor – Remembering for the Future” unites various cultural and educational actors from the Rhine-Neckar metropolitan region and the Kraichgau in order to present Jewish culture in the region, and to make it permanently visible.
+The project platform “#Zahor – Remembering for the Future” unites various cultural and educational actors from the Rhine-Neckar metropolitan and Kraichgau regions to present Jewish culture in the region, and to make it permanently visible.

 “#Zahor – Remembering for the Future” aims to present the diverse contributions of Jews to social life – also based on personal stories – for the public.
 A central component of the project is the short film “Zahor – Remember”, produced in 2018, in which Ilay Elmkies, Israeli soccer player, tells the life story of Menachem and Fred Mayer, two Jews who grew up in the village of Hoffenheim – now home of German soccer club TSG Hoffenheim, where Ilay Elmkies played when the film was produced.